 • medium-size

-Most zone 5 and some zone 6 areas in the US will not have a grow season warm or long enough to properly ripen the Middleburg European plum — as well as those labeled as "very late".
+Most zone 5 and some zone 6 areas in the US will not have a grow season warm or long enough to properly ripen the Middleburg European plum.
+This is also true for those that are said to ripen "very late".

 Mirabelle De Nancy